 Evaluation metrics.
-Several performance indicators-such as recall, precision, detection error rate, accuracy, BAC, etc.-will be calculated for diagnostic purposes.
-The official metric for comparing systems will be the F1-measure defined from the following recall and precision definitions
+Several performance indicators-such as recall, precision, detection error rate, accuracy, BAC, etc.-will be calculated for diagnostic purposes, either time based or event based.
+Due to the exploratory nature of the task, No official ranking of the systems will be made but we will analyze rankings across the various metrics considered.
+Regions not containing speech will not be considered for scoring.